ankita-geitpl/Lead_Orchard_AI_Voicebot/README.md

 Voice-Bot/
 │
 ├── data/
-│   └── data_file.pdf
+│   └── textdata.txt
 │
-├── app.wsgi
-├── botcode.py
+├── .env
-├── constant.py
+├── availablygcp.json
 ├── dependency.py
+├── requirements.txt
-└── requirements.txt
+└── static_que.py

 In this structure:

-* The data folder contains the data_file.pdf file, which serves as the dataset for training the Voice Bot model.
+* The data folder contains the textdata.txt file, which serves as the dataset for training the Voice Bot model.
-* The constant.py file holds all the required environment variables and keys necessary for the project to function properly.
+* The .env file holds all the required environment variables and keys necessary for the project to function properly.
-* The app.wsgi file serves as a configuration file for establishing a proxy connection between the web server and the Python application, defining how requests and responses are handled in the WSGI environment.
-* botcode.py holds the main application for running our voicebot
+* availablygcp.json contains the Google Cloud Platform (GCP) account setup details, enabling integration with GCP services.
 * dependency.py includes all the import libraries and modules utilized within the project.
 * requirements.txt lists all the Python dependencies required for the project, facilitating easy installation.
+* static_que.py holds all the static questions that the Voice Bot can ask during interactions.

 This folder structure ensures that all necessary files and resources are organized logically, making it easier for developers to navigate and understand the project.